rya-sge/access-denied/_posts/2025-01-22-supervised-unsupervised-learning.md

 ## What is Unsupervised Learning?

 Unsupervised learning operates without labeled data.
 Instead, it identifies patterns, structures, or relationships within the dataset.
-The algorithm works autonomously to group or reduce data dimensions, offering insights without explicit human guidance.
+The algorithm groups the data or reduces its dimensions without explicit human guidance.

 Key tasks in unsupervised learning include: